 HST NEW HOUSING REBATE ELIGIBILITY

+For anyone planning to live in their new purchase.
 As per any type of rebate, there are stipulations to be followed that grant you the HST rebate in Ontario.

 - The home to which the rebate applies must serve as your principal residence.

 - It must also serve as the principal residence for any co-signers of the property.

 - You must live there for minimum one year to have the HST rebate in Ontario be viable.

 - Be sure to change your address on your drivers license.

 If you do not follow the above stipulations or choose to sell or rent your property within the first year, you will be required to pay back the HST rebate in full.
 For all the specifics regarding GST/HST New Housing Rebate Eligibility, head over to the CRA website.

 HST NEW RESIDENTIAL RENTAL PROPERTY REBATE ELIGIBILITY

 For anyone planning to rent out their new purchase.
 The New Residential Rental Property Rebate (NRRPR) is intended for investors purchasing a new home to rent it out as an income property.
 Both Canadian residents and foreign investors are able to apply for New Residential Rental Property Rebate.
 In order to be eligible to receive this HST rebate you: